sakthi-aot/case-flow-ai-case-management/app/README.md

 - ### dms
     You can install it through locally or docker
-    Make sure your current working directory is cd {Your Directory}/caseflow-ai/caseflow-core/dms
+    Make sure your current working directory is cd {Your Directory}/caseflow-ai/caseflow-core/microservices/dms

-    Make sure you have changed the below setting in app.module.ts inorder to enbale the playground in localhost:7002 , where you can test queries amd mutations
+    Make sure you have changed the below setting in app.module.ts inorder to enbale the playground in localhost:7002 , where you can test queries and mutations

    ![App Screenshot](https://github.com/AOT-Technologies/case-flow-ai/blob/staging/development/.images/caseflow-dms-setting.png)